Aly-Sall/my-task/README.md

 # Task Manager Flutter App

 ## 📝 Description
-My-Task is a mobile application built with **Flutter** that allows users to manage their tasks efficiently.
+My-Task is an android application built with **Flutter** that allows users to manage their tasks efficiently.
 The app offers features like:
 - Create, edit and delete tasks.
 - Prioritize tasks (low, medium, high).
 - Local notifications to remind tasks before their deadline.